-- 4.30 We also collaborated with relevant organisations, including the OSHC, the Pneumoconiosis Compensation Fund Board, the Occupational Deafness Compensation Board, employers' associations, trade unions and community groups in promoting occupational health through a variety of activities such as organising occupational health award, holding health talks and distributing promotional materials.
-Moreover, we promoted the prevention of common work-related diseases, such as musculoskeletal disorders which are common among workers of service industry, clerical personnel and manual workers.
-We also continued to co-organise the "Joyful@Healthy Workplace" programme and the "Mental Health Workplace Charter" with the Department of Health and the OSHC, and encouraged employers to participate in the programmes, in order to promote a health-friendly working environment and foster physical and mental well-being of employees. - 4.31 The LD also stepped up publicity on the prevention of heat stroke at work through a multitude of activities such as organising public and outreaching health talks, distributing publications and promotional posters, showing educational videos and displaying advertisements on mobile advertising media, and issuing press releases.
-From April to September 2021, we continued to collaborate with the OSHC in launching a large-scale promotion campaign on heat stroke prevention.
-Through distributing protective equipment (e.g. cooling towels, arm covers, water bottles and newly added portable waist fans) and conducting extensive publicity, the campaign reminded employers and employees to prevent heat stroke at work.
-The main targets of the campaign included construction workers, outdoor cleansing workers, horticulture workers, security guards, container terminal workers, airport apron workers, recycling workers, electrical and mechanical service workers as well as postal and courier service workers.
+- 4.32 In the aspect of occupational health, the LD also collaborated with OSHC and other relevant organisations, including the Occupational Deafness Compensation Board, the Pneumoconiosis Compensation Fund Board, employers' associations, trade unions and community groups, in promoting occupational health as well as prevention of occupational diseases (e.g. occupational deafness and pneumoconiosis) and work-related diseases (e.g. musculoskeletal disorders which are common among workers of service industry, clerical personnel and manual workers).
+This was achieved through a variety of activities such as organising occupational health award, holding health talks and distributing promotional materials, etc. We also continued to co-organise the "Joyful@Healthy Workplace" programme and the "Mental Health Workplace Charter" with the Department of Health and the OSHC, and encouraged employers to participate in the programmes, in order to promote a health-friendly working environment and foster physical and mental well-being of employees. - 4.33 In view of the increasingly hot weather in recent years, the LD stepped up publicity on the prevention of heat stroke at work through a multitude of activities such as organising public and outreaching health talks, distributing publications and promotional posters, showing educational videos and displaying advertisements on mobile advertising media, and issuing press releases.
+In addition, from April to September 2022, we collaborated with the OSHC again to launch a large-scale promotion campaign on heat stroke prevention.
+Through distribution of heat stroke prevention items and extensive publicity, the campaign reminded employers and employees to prevent heat stroke at work.
+The Portable Waist Fan Sponsorship Scheme for SMEs was also relaunched to sponsor SMEs of the targeted industries to purchase portable and safety compliant waist fans for employees' use at work as necessary. - 4.34 Moreover, in order to reduce the risk of gas poisoning in sewer maintenance works, the LD published the "Guidance Notes on Safety and Health for Prevention of Gas Poisoning in Drainage Works" in October 2022 to provide practical guidance to proprietors, contractors and workers engaged in drainage works to prevent the occurrence of gas poisoning accidents when workers are carrying out such works.
+In addition, the LD and OSHC jointly organised the "Confined Space Work Safety and Health Forum" and launched the Occupational Safety and Health Star Enterprise (Confined Spaces) Accreditation Scheme in June 2022.
+Through providing free safety training courses on confined space works to workers of participating enterprises; subsidising enterprises to buy safety equipment; as well as providing free consultancy services and audits on the safety management system, the Scheme aims to improve the OSH standard of the participating enterprises in confined space works.